righettod/access-brute-forcer/README.md

 [![Build Status](https://travis-ci.org/righettod/access-brute-forcer.svg)](https://travis-ci.org/righettod/access-brute-forcer)

-# SMB Access Brute Forcer
+# Access Brute Forcer

-Android v7+ application to perform a dictionary brute force attack against a host exposing SMB share(s).
+Android v7+ application to perform a dictionary brute force attack against a host exposing:
+* SMB Windows shares.
+* FTP server.
+* SSH access.

 The application is developed using Android Studio so you can import the project into it in order to compile a APK bundle.
-The application is still in development and testing.

 # Motivation

-This tool was developed in order to provide help in this case: During a reconnaissance phase of an authorized penetration test at network level, when a open WIFI network was identified in which hosts are connected and exposes SMB shares (see port 445 opened), the goal is to perform a quick evaluation from a smartphone (more easy to launch and hide than a laptop) of the attack surface represented by theses share(s).
+This tool was developed in order to provide help in this case:

+During a reconnaissance phase of an authorized penetration test at network level, when a open WIFI network was identified in which hosts are connected and exposes SMB Windows shares (see port 445 opened) / FTP server / SSH access, the goal is to perform a quick evaluation from a smartphone (more easy to launch and hide than a laptop) of the attack surface represented by theses points.

 The application allow to download and keep password dictionaries from predefined list of dictionaries or from the device itself (for tailored password dictionaries).